Sunnfast/NIST-800-53/questionnaire.md

 **AC-6(8): Does your organization have controls in place to prevent software from executing at a higher privilege level than users executing the software?**

 >Yes.
 Nine Houses uses endpoint protection and application control solutions that prevent software from running with elevated privileges unless explicitly approved.
-Applications must be whitelisted before execution.
+Applications must be allowlisted before execution.
 User access to administrative tools is blocked by default.

 **AC-6(9): Does your organization log the use of privileged functions?**